needle-mirror/com.unity.2d.psdimporter/Documentation~/PSD-importer-properties.md

     </tr>
     <tr>
       <td rowspan="1"><strong><a href="#main-skeleton">Main Skeleton</a></strong></td>
       <td colspan="2">This is only available when <b>Use as Rig</b> is enabled.
 Assign the <b>Skeleton Asset</b> that this character Prefab’s bone hierarchy will reference.<br/>If no Skeleton Asset is assigned, the importer will automatically generate a Skeleton Asset as a sub-Asset of this character.
-The Skeleton Asset contains the bone hierarchy of the Asset that was defined in the 2D Animation package's <a href="https://docs.unity3d.com/Packages/com.unity.2d.animation@latest?=/manual/SkinningEditor.html">Skinning Editor</a> (refer to <a href="http://localhost:57059/com.unity.2d.psdimporter@latest?subfolder=/manual/skeleton-sharing.html">Skeleton Sharing</a> for more information).</td>
+The Skeleton Asset contains the bone hierarchy of the Asset that was defined in the 2D Animation package's <a href="https://docs.unity3d.com/Packages/com.unity.2d.animation@latest?subfolder=/manual/SkinningEditor.html">Skinning Editor</a> (refer to <a href="http://docs.unity3d.com/Packages/com.unity.2d.psdimporter@latest?subfolder=/manual/skeleton-sharing.html">Skeleton Sharing</a> for more information).</td>
     </tr>
     <tr>
       <td rowspan="3"><strong>Pivot</strong></td>
-      <td colspan="2">This is only available when Use as Rig is enabled.
+      <td colspan="2">This is only available when <b>Use as Rig</b> is enabled.
 Select the pivot point of the Sprite.</td>
     </tr>
     <tr>
       <td><strong>Custom</strong></td>